Lean Enterprise Institute Logo

 About Eric Ethington

 Eric has distilled his passion for and knowledge of lean thinking and practice in product and process development, nurtured over 30 years of work experience, into The Power of Process: A Story of Innovative Lean Process Development (2022).
-Before founding Lean Shift Consulting and becoming a coach and program manager…
+As LEI’s chief engineer, process and product development, he leads the development…

 Read more about Eric Ethington